SOFAgh/CADability/README.md

 This is an overview of the CAD [database](https://sofagh.github.io/CADability/CADabilityDoc/articles/database.html), the geometrical entities that make up a model.

 And this is the [complete table of contents](https://sofagh.github.io/CADability/CADabilityDoc/api/toc.html).

+License: CADability uses some open source code copied into it source code:
+- a quite old version of LinearAlgebra: Copyright ©2000 The MathWorks and NIST, ©2004 Joannes Vermorel
+- a quite old version of Wintellect.PowerCollections: Copyright (c) 2004-2005, Wintellect
+- netDxf library: Copyright (C) 2009-2016 Daniel Carvajal (haplokuon@gmail.com)

+CADability itself is provided under the MIT license